Computational Cognitive Neuroscience

 Figure 1:

-How bidirectional activation propagation can communicate error signals within a network, in the case of a predictive learning network generating an initial minus phase prediction, followed by the plus phase with an Actual outcome driving the top-most Prediction layer.
-There is just one network with three bidirectionally-connected units, as shown at the left; the networks further to the right are snapshots of the activity state of this network at different points in time, which evolves from left to right.
+How bidirectional activation propagation can communicate error signals, in the simplest case of a three-layer network mapping from a Sensory Input to a Prediction output, with the Actual Outcome driving the Prediction layer only in the later plus phase, after an initial minus phase when the prediction is generated.
+The Error is the temporal difference between the (plusminus) activity levels.
+There is just one network with three bidirectionally connected units, as shown at the left; the networks shown further to the right are snapshots of the activity state of this network at different points in time, which evolves from left to right.
 The thick colored lines also show the activation level of each of the three neurons over time, both in terms of the line height and the brightness and warmth of the color gradient.
 Initially, each neuron is inactive (blue).
-Then, sensory input excites the Input neuron, and a wave of bottom-up excitation propagates upward through the Hidden and Prediction layers.
+Then, external Sensory Input arrives, and a wave of bottom-up excitation propagates upward through the Hidden and Prediction layers.
 Critically, the Prediction and Hidden neurons mutually excite each other via bidirectional connections, which contributes to each of their activity levels.
-At the start of the plus phase, the Actual outcome arrives, which contradicts the prediction of “high activity”, and directly inhibits the Prediction neuron, which comes to reflect the actual outcome in the plus phase.
-This decreased excitation from the Prediction neuron thus causes the Hidden neuron to also become less active, which is the key mechanism by which the top-down connections communicate the prediction error.
-All neurons learn based on the temporal difference between the plus phase state and the end of the minus phase state (where the activity snapshot is), as shown by the error brackets marking the height difference in the activity line plots.
+The snapshot of the network in the middle shows the neural activity at the end of the minus phase.
+Then, at the start of the plus phase, the Actual Outcome arrives, which is more active than the Prediction, and it therefore drives more activity in the Prediction neuron.
+This propagates top-down to the Hidden neuron as well, which is the key mechanism by which bidirectional connectivity communicates error signals, causing the Hidden neuron to have a (plusminus) activity difference, reflecting the top-down influence from the Prediction layer.
+This temporal-difference based Error signal provides a good approximation to the error backpropagation error gradient (O’Reilly, 1996).

 Thus, the direct biological prediction from this type of error-driven learning is that the direction of synaptic plasticity should be a function of the change in activity (i.e., temporal derivative) across a time window that would encompass this transition between the prediction and outcome phases.
 Note that despite both being based on changes over time, this neocortical learning mechanism is entirely distinct from the TD (temporal difference) reinforcement learning algorithm that describes the behavior of dopamine neurons in the midbrain (Sutton & Barto, 1998; Montague et al., 1996).
 In TD, dopamine neurons represent the temporal difference explicitly in their firing rates.
 By contrast, in neocortical temporal derivative learning the error gradient remains implicit in the changes in neural firing over time, and yet this temporal derivative drives synaptic plasticity locally everywhere.
 This implicit representation of the error gradient has critical advantages in simplifying neural computation as elaborated in the discussion.